AcademySoftwareFoundation/rez/docs/source/caching.rst

 Resolve Caching
 ===============

-Resolve caching is a feature that caches resolves to a memcached server.
+Resolve caching is a feature that caches resolves to a memcached (in-memory) server.
+Because the server is in-memory, the full contents of the cache are lost if the memcached service shuts down by any means.

 Setup
 -----